mhalushka/miRge3.0/README.md

 Predicting novel miRNAs:
-  novel miRNA detection is confined to human and mouse only (with "-on" argument):
   -nmir, --novel_miRNA        include prediction of novel miRNAs -c,    --minReadCounts      the minimum read counts supporting novel miRNA detection (default: 2) -mloc, --maxMappingLoci     the maximum number of mapping loci for the retained reads for novel miRNA detection (default: 3)